aaronmsimon/unity-kings-of-the-beach/README.md

 - athlete raycast isn't used

 ### Note to Self
-1. tweak spike/jump
-* adjust jump height to actual heights (not total height)
-* adjust calculation to add jump height (not take total height)
-* adjust duration of pass based on height and gravity
-* adjust duration of jump
 2. weak spike (feint)
 * slight arc, straight shot over net
 * power still used for speed, accuracy, and distance